felixwatts/farm/Trees.md

 ###  Field Scale Plating Using a Ripper and Bed Former

-A _Ripper_, _Subsoiler_ or _Keyline Plough_ is a rigid tined, non-inverting plough that can be used to decompact soil up to 80cm deep without exposing bare earth.
-A _Bed Former_ is another tractor implement that forms a tilled raised bed in one pass.
+A _Ripper_, _Subsoiler_ or [Keyline Plough](http://yeomansplow.com.au/) is a rigid tined, non-inverting plough that can be used to decompact soil up to 80cm deep without exposing bare earth.
+A [Bed Former](https://www.machines-simon.com/en/our-machines/soil-preparation/twin-rotor-bed-former/single-cultirateau/15-cultirateau-reinforced-bed-former.html) is another tractor implement that forms a tilled raised bed in one pass.

 By first ripping with the Subsoiler and then passing with the bed former you can create a strip of deeply decompacted and surface decompacted soil suitable and easy to plant trees into on a large scale.

 After planting you should mulch as above and also seed ground cover to fix the bare earth situation.

+### Mycorrhizal Inoculation

+Mycorryhza are fungi that form a symbiotic relationship with plants within the root zone.
+A healthy population of mycorrhyza within a tree's root zone will positively effect its vigor.
+Therefore, when planting a tree in a bacterially dominated soil, such as pasture, it may be beneficial to kickstart the mycorrhyzal population by innoculation.
+Products exist to help with this, such as [RootGrow](http://rootgrow.co.uk/products/).

 ## Maintenance